laanp/Icarus_Mods_Separated/laanp-StacksAndKits_Readme.md

-laanp-StacksAndKits_v1_w101_P.pak
+laanp-StacksAndKits_v2_w101_P.pak
 ----------------------------------------------------------------------
-Mod Version: 1
+Mod Version: 2

 Compatible with Icarus Version: Rev. 2.1.4.117586 (Week: 101)

 ## Description:
 This mod is designed for Icarus players who want to keep the experience intact but like some of the other quality of life aspects of my other mods.

+## V2 Update
+Updated the mod so Biofuel Cans, Canteens, O2 Tanks & Glass Bottles do not stack to avoid loosing filled containers.

 ### Changes:
 - Player levels shows actual, beyond 60